energywebfoundation/origin-integration-example/packages/origin-api/README.md

 ...
 ```

-Now, You have to have `.env` file. **Note the `envFilePath` above.
+You have to have `.env` file. **Note the `envFilePath` above.
 It's relative to `package.json`.** In our case of monorepo, this targets root directory.

 The `.env` file can be created by copying [.env.example](../../.env.example) file.

 ## Blockchain

-Now you need to connect to a blockchain.
+You need to connect to a blockchain.
 To setup local one, you can use `ganache-cli` tool:

 ```
 yarn add ganache-cli